|C A T A L O G U E . R A I S O N N É|

 The Foundation has contracted distinguished art historians as independent researchers.
 They and the Foundation staff, centralized through the Foundation’s Catalogue Raisonné Manager and Researcher, Andrea C. Theil, continue to amass baseline information for all known Lichtenstein works.

-In alphabetical order, the currently active art historian outside and staff researchers are:
+In alphabetical order, the currently active art historians outside and staff researchers are:

-Previous active researchers have been: Karen Bandlow; Eileen Doyle; Alison Green; Sarah Lowe; Justine Price; Julie Reiss; Susan Solomon; Nadia Tscherny, and Laural Weintraub.
+Previous active researchers have been: Karen Bandlow; Eileen Doyle; Alison Green; Sarah Lowe; Justine Price; Julie Reiss; Susan Solomon; Yolande Trincere; Nadia Tscherny, and Laural Weintraub.

 We are arranging all works chronologically inclusive of all media, and the catalogue raisonné will incorporate provenance, physical details, inscriptions, preparatory studies and new biographical, bibliographical and documentary information, as well as studio process and other contemporary photographs.

 Concerning the prints of Roy Lichtenstein, in June 2002, an updated and revised catalogue raisonné of prints was published in association with the National Gallery of Art and Hudson Hills Press, authored by Mary Lee Corlett and Ruth Fine.
 This print and multiples information will eventually be incorporated into the Foundation’s inclusive catalogues.
 But to avoid redundancy, the Foundation is not currently pursuing print documentation.